eadf/cpp_map.rs/README.md

 I also needed to be able to replace the key of an already inserted item w/o altering the order. - Don't ask.

+Another gotcha is that a C++ `std::map::insert(key, value)` is a NOP if the key already exists, not even the new value will be used.

 The current implementation uses a double linked Vec list, and it only supports sequential search.

 ## License